-The total population includes those living in an institutional setting and those living in households number of households over the 20-year planning horizon by year and for each of the 5-year increments.
+Table 4-3 shows the anticipated number of households over the 20-year planning horizon by year and for each of the 5-year increments.
 Having established the number of households that will be living in the Town, it is necessary to determine the number of housing units that will be needed to house them.
 The number of housing units will exceed the number of households in that a certain share of the housing units will be vacant at any point in time.
 A unit may be vacant because it is not considered a primary residence, because it is for rent or for sale, or is not occupied for any number of other reasons.
 For the purpose of this plan, it is assumed that roughly 75 percent of the housing units area vacant in 2025, due in large part to a high percentage of seasonal housing.
 The calculated number of housing units is also shown in Table 4-3.